Southern Polytechnic State University: Men's soccer

 The soccer team was established in 2007.
 After not receiving a tournament bid in the first season, the Hornets subsequently received three consecutive NAIA tournament berths.
 In its most notable season of 2009–2010, Southern Polytechnic State University's soccer team went 14–2–1 and went to the NAIA tournament.
 The team made it past the first round defeating Bryan College but lost in the round of 16 to Martin Methodist.

 Baseball

 The baseball team went 53–10 in the 2009 regular season, won the SSAC conference championship, and finished fifth in the NAIA World Series.
 Three players from the team were drafted by major league baseball teams (the Baltimore Orioles, Philadelphia Phillies, and Florida Marlins).
 Former players have also signed with other professional organizations such as the St. Louis Cardinals, New York Mets, Cincinnati Reds, and Chicago Cubs.

 In 2014, the SPSU baseball team won the SSAC conference tournament.
-The team also won the Daytona Beach first round regional, earning a trip to the Avista NAIA World Series in the schools final year of collegiate athletics.
+The team also won the Daytona Beach first round regional, earning a trip to the Avista NAIA World Series in the school's final year of collegiate athletics.